-Your child's wellbeing is our top priority
+Your student's wellbeing is our top priority

-Welcome to the parents home page.
+Welcome to the parent's home page.
 Below, we have gathered some of the most popular information for parents.
 Please take a look around and be sure to contact us if you can't find what you're looking for.

 - Earn a higher grade point average than students living off-campus

 - Be more likely to enroll in coursework the following year than students who live off campus

 - Meet more people and make more friends

 - Be more satisfied with their college experience

 - Be more likely to earn a higher grade point average